IP Guidance

 The Examination Guidelines allow the effect of the grace period claimed for the first publication to the later publication when the first and later publications are only closely related (for example, the relationship between broadcasting and re-broadcasting).
 If there is no such relationship between the publications, a grace period must be claimed for each individual publication.
 According to this practice, if there are multiple publications, a grace period must be claimed for each publication.

-Inventive Step (Article 29(2)) in more detail
+Inventive Step (Article 29(2))

 An invention must have an inventive step over the prior art as of the patent filing date.